Sindupa/Sindupa/README.md

 - 🌱 I’m currently learning **Deep Learning and Machine Learning**

-- 👨‍💻 All of my projects are available at [https://github.com/Sindupa](https://github.com/Sindupa)

 - 📫 How to reach me **sindupaekanayake03@gmail.com**

 - ⚡ Fun fact “I’m not lazy; I just automate my work!”